All Episodes

 Well, look, President Obama has flatly denied that he has done this.

-It's it's beneath the dignity of the Presidency.
+It's beneath the dignity of the presidency.

 It is something that really hurts people's view of government.

-It's civilization warping, as Ben Sass, a conservative Republican called it.
+It's civilization warping, as Ben Sass, a conservative Republican, called it.

-It shows this President doesn't know how to conduct himself.
+It shows this president doesn't know how to conduct himself.

-Now that's serious stuff.
+Now, that's serious stuff.

-So either way, if the President makes it worse with these tweets.
+So either way, if the president makes it worse with these tweets, now is he trying to divert things here?

-I don't have any doubt to den to uh doubt I don't have any doubt that President Obama has been telling the truth.
+I don't have any doubt that President Obama has been telling the truth.

 Regardless of whether or not President Obama ordered such a wiretap, do you know if there was any such wiretap by the FBI or the Department of Justice?

-Well, we wouldn't know that, but in fact, the very idea uh that um uh President Trump is saying he wants his Justice Department to look into that.
+Well, we wouldn't know that, but in fact, the very idea that President Trump is saying he wants his Justice Department to look into that, you don't look into something like that.

-In other words, a President Obama flat out has said we have nothing to do with this.
+In other words, A, President Obama flat out has said we have nothing to do with this.

 What the Justice Department is doing is another subject.